Information for students (updated 15 June 2021)

 You can wear the same mask that you just took into use before taking lunch when returning dishes.
 Remove your mask by holding the ear loops.
 Place the mask to you lap while eating.
 After eating, wear the mask again.

-Food & Co Diak Kalasatama restaurant is closed for now.
+Food & Co Diak Kalasatama restaurant will open its doors in August.
 Read more on the website of the Food & Co restaurant.